Software localization practices to help you better prepare for successful launch of your software in foreign markets.

 This is the area most companies underestimate.
 Rushing software to market inevitably leads to failure.
 The same scoping, scheduling, and testing that were applied to the native product should be applied to the localized product.

-Testing should be done at every stage of the process: engineering the code, testing the UI, analyzing the language, checking accuracy, and assessing functionality.
+For better software localization practices testing should be done at every stage of the process: engineering the code, testing the UI, analyzing the language, checking accuracy, and assessing functionality.
 Visuals and layouts ought to be examined to ensure the software is “speaking” and “behaving” as intended with the operating systems and applications of the localized market.
 Non-textual materials like colors, logos, and images will be evaluated for linguistic, cultural, and ergonomic lapses.

 This is one area in which companies cannot afford to fail.
 The damage to a brand, not to mention the cost of cleanup and amount of time needed to start over, is certain ruination.
 When designing an optimal user experience, it is essential to get it right the first time around.